Skip to Main Content

 Abandoned Vehicles

-Vehicles left in the Student Housing complex parking lots located at 4300 University Drive for more than 7 days without being registered to a current Housing resident may be considered abandoned and will be towed from the premises.
-The charges incurred will become the responsibility of the student who registered it with Residence Life, or if unregistered, the vehicle's DMV registered owner.
+Vehicles left in the Housing complex parking lots located at 4300 University Drive for more than 7 days without being registered to a current resident may be considered abandoned and will be towed from the premises.
+The charges incurred will become the responsibility of the individual who registered it with Residence Life, or if unregistered, the vehicle's DMV registered owner.
 For special parking circumstances, see the Housing Desk locations about temporary short-term guest permits.

 Vehicle Damage or Accidents